0xadada/0xadada.github.io/_posts/2017-01-01-before-trump-takes-office.md

 > Because it is possible that in the next year, you will either believe them or
 > be forced to say you believe them.
 >
-> <cite><sup>[1](#1)</sup>Sarah Kendzior</cite>
+> <cite>Sarah Kendzior<sup>[1](#1)</sup></cite>

-Its the last few days of 2016, Christmas was on Sunday, and only five people were in the office today as most people are taking the whole week off since New Years is this coming Sunday.
-A year ago today we had taken an easy flight to Ireland and were exploring downtown Dublin.
-We rented a car and drove around the whole country for 10 days.
-We visited friends in Florida for my birthday, you went to Austin Texas and I went to Portland Oregon.
-I backpacked through Italy and Switzerland, visiting friends and making new ones along the way.
-It was a big year of changes too.

-You changed careers and started grad school, and I changed jobs.
-These changes were our choices, choices made to improve the quality of our lives, and we made them together.
-We've been discussing having children, but the costs of daycare are roughly $2200/mo on average, and that worries us.
-We joke that we'll need to take out loans just to pay for daycare, but paying for college is a scary thought, the value seems questionable and the prices are out of reach for any family making less than $200k/yr.
-Graduating in debt simply shackles our students to taking the career that will pay the most, and hardly encourages learning the humanities; it instead focuses on learning techniques that will be used in service to capital for the highest bidder.
-They tell us civics are less important when civic society is bankrupt.
-I argue that is precicely when civics are the most important.
+## The Spectacle of 2016

+The 2016 election was a farce and a tipping point, politics have finally become an extension of what Guy Debord called "The Spectable".
+Both "viable" candidates offered the same neoliberal flavor of poison.
+It was a choice between "Coke vs Pepsi".

+Clinton campaigned on a platform powered by a misplaced faith in Big Data.
+She spoke in a language of clinical rhetoric to nobody except Wall Street.
+She was a status quo candidate that lacked any vision, offering nothing except a hedge against the fascism of Trump.
+Her speaches were empty, dispassonate and simply disengaged from the reality of life in most of the United States.
+Her campaign and the DNC was corrupt from the start, and didn't try to hide it.

-This 2016 election is the tipping point where politics has become complete theater.
-Both "viable" candidates offered the same neoliberal flavor of poison "Coke vs Pepsi".
-The Republican party destroyed itself by failing to field a "status quo" candidate from their own ranks, and left a gap open that Trump was able to fill by speaking to the fear that mainstream media has stoked in the population of middle and lower class people living in the United States after the economic crisis that started in 2008 and has continued to today.
-Clinton spoke clinical rhetoric to nobody except Wall Street, she was the status quo candidate that lacked any vision and offered nothing except a hedge against the fascism of Trump.
-Her campaign was corrupt from the start and didn't try to hide the fact that the DNC was rigged to award her (over Sanders) from the start.
+Trump is simply an angsty teenager who uses knee-jerk reactions and emotion to speak to those disgusted, disenfranchised, and ignored by the Washington Consensus.
+The Republican party nearly destroyed itself by failing to field a "status quo" candidate from their own ranks.
+This opened a gap which Trump was able to fill by speaking directly to the middle-class fear of sliding into the lower classes.
+This fear has been stoked by mainstream media after the economic crisis that started in 2008 and has continued up to today.

 The candidates lie, and we know they're lying, and they know we know they're lying.
-It doesn't matter because there is no longer an alternative vision.
+It doesn't matter because there is no longer an alternative vision for the future and there is no accountability.

-Twitter is continually abuzz with discussion about the problems with the elections, and the candidates and the complete denigration of the electoral process; and yet nothing changes.
-It simply doesn't matter that everyone knows its bullshit because nothing will change.
-The institutions in power continue to have power until the middle and lower classes are so disenfranchised and have nothing left to loose that to change everything only means to gain.
-Until that happens, nothing will change.

-If one thing is clear from this election, its the contradictions inherent in the policies that Trump wishes to enact as well as contradictions in the system of Capitalism itself:
+If one thing is clear from this election, its the contradictions inherent in the policies that Trump wishes to enact, as well as the contradictions inherent in the system of Neoliberal Capitalism:

-* He believes that government regulation is preventing economic growth in the US and wishes to deregulate.
-Yet regulation is the peoples best means to prevent corporate abuses of power: It can be used to prevent job flight abroad, as well as prevent tax-shelters and incentivize hiring and manufacturing at home.
+* Trump believes that government regulation is preventing economic growth in the US and wishes to deregulate.
+Yet regulation is the peoples best means to prevent corporate abuses of power: It can be used to prevent job flight abroad, as well as prevent tax-shelters, and incentivize hiring and manufacturing at home.
-* He is against war abroad, and yet wants to deploy more troops to Iraq and Afghanistan.
+* Trump says he is against war abroad, and yet wants to deploy more troops to Iraq and Afghanistan.
 * The inability to account for economic contradictions such as "overproduction relative to demand", with unemployment due to automation and a lack of discretionary spending in the middle class.
-* Military contradictions including rising tensions between the US, NATO, and its military allies, along with the increasing economic unsustainability of war
+* Military contradictions including rising tensions between the US, NATO, and its military allies, along with the increasing economic unsustainability of war.
-* Cultural contradictions including tensions between US Judeo-Christianity, Islam, and other minorities;
+* Cultural contradictions including tensions between US Judeo-Christianity, Islam, and other minorities.
 * Social contradictions encompassing the increasing gulf between the so-called ‘American Dream’, the belief that everyone can prosper in America through hard work, and the reality of American life (the fact that more and more